hackclub/the-hacker-zephyr/README.md

 Woody was the mastermind behind making the experience what it was and he made it feel like a _wholesome_ David Lynch movie.
 For example, on our first night, he hid a marching band in the trees that stormed in serendipitously, which was quite the surprise.
 As the sun set into the Rockies, Woody transformed the SuperDome into the "Hacker Lounge", with a full non-alcoholic cocktail menu and black tie service.
 He brought a band onboard, including one member called "Saw" who - between acts playing the violin - played a literal handsaw using his violin's bow.
 On our last night, Woody tended to a bonfire on the beach in Los Angeles and sung the song he composed about The Hacker Zephyr with everyone, called 42 Hackers (need to add a link once this is uploaded).

-Over the course of the jorney we were visited by Jerry from Ben & Jerry's, the Libermans (political exiles from Russia and previous Heads of Product at Snapchat), to Tom Preston-Werner (GitHub, SemVar, Toml, RedwoodJs), Zeb Scoville (NASA flight director), and Cliff Stoll (astronomer).
+Over the course of the journey we were visited by Jerry from Ben & Jerry's, the Libermans (political exiles from Russia and previous Heads of Product at Snapchat), to Tom Preston-Werner (GitHub, SemVar, Toml, RedwoodJs), Zeb Scoville (NASA flight director), and Cliff Stoll (astronomer).

 With all of this, and Woody + Jeremy's magic, passing through the Rocky Mountains at 10k ft. with the band playing, it was a surreal hackathon experience we don't think anyone will experience again.
 We hope that in the future it will inspire hackathons with a similar spirit in the future.